MY RIDE WITH RON

 This is a story about riding the train of life with Ronald Lee Wiley…who boarded the train October 4, 1937 and exited April 22, 2024.

-Ron and I met in the spring of 1944, at the elementary school in Collinsville, Ohio.
+Ron and I met in the late winter of 1944, at the elementary school in Collinsville, Ohio.

 I was the new kid, transferring in as a first grader.
 Ron, being a year ahead of me, was a second grader.
 Our teacher, who we both grew to revere, was Mrs. Marie Schmidt, who taught both grade levels in the same classroom.

-We had no idea, in 1944, that we were about to embark on a trip of friendship that would last 80 years.
+We had no idea, in 1944, that we were embarking on a trip of friendship that would last 80 years.

 From elementary school through junior high and high school, Ron and I enjoyed so many good times; riding the same school bus, five days a week, sharing jokes, pranks, and laughter.